 Fig. 1.
 Location map of study area

-Soil mapping was carried in field ground truthing by traversing and studying soil profiles, augur bores and shallow pits as required depending upon the physiographic heterogeneity of the area.
+Soil mapping was carried out in field ground truthing by traversing and studying soil profiles, auger bores and shallow pits as required depending upon the physiographic heterogeneity of the area.
 Soils profiles up to d5 depth (>100 cm) or up to depth of parent material whichever comes earlier were exposed and examined in details to record the morphology of the soils.
 The shallow pits and soil auger bore were examined for confirming extent of soil unit boundary.
 The morphological description of these profiles was recorded in field according to the guidelines of Soil Survey Manual developed by Soil and Land Use Survey of India organisation (AIS & LUS 1970).

-The collected soil samples from the selected profiles were analysed for their basic physico-chemical properties.
+The collected soil samples from the selected profiles were analysed for their routine physical and chemical properties.
 Soil reaction (pH) and electrical conductivity (EC) were estimated by the procedures outlined by Jackson (1973).
 The organic carbon content was estimated by the Walkley and Black (1934) wet digestion method.
 Cation exchange capacity (CEC) was determined by a centrifuge extraction procedure using the neutral normal ammonium acetate method (Thomas, 1982).
 Exchangeable sodium percentage (ESP) is determined by dividing the amount of exchangeable sodium by the cation exchange capacity.
 Based on physiography-soil relationship, total 5 soil series have been identified viz.
 Padivayal, Nedumbala, Kottanad, Madakkimala and Muttil and mapped in the survey area.

 3. results and discussion

-[(The interpretation of satellite data and validated through ground-truthing, revealed the presence of three major physiographic units in the study area.
-Based on physiography-soil relationship total 5 soil series have been identified and mapped in the survey area.
+The interpretation of satellite data and validated through ground-truthing, revealed the presence of three major physiographic units in the study area.
+Based on physiography-soil relationship, a total of five (5) soil series were identified and mapped in the survey area.
 The soil mapping of the region highlights the dominance of the Padivayal series, which covers the maximum area of 3419 ha, accounting for 48.98% of the total surveyed land.
 This is followed by the Nedumbala series with 1754 ha (25.13%), the Kottanad series with 985 ha (14.11%), the Madakkimala series with 482 ha (6.91%), and finally the Muttil series occupying 94 ha (1.35%).
 Forest area covers 120 ha that’s 1.72% in total area (Fig. 2).

 These spatial patterns are consistent with digital soil mapping approaches in which field observations are integrated with environmental covariates, terrain attributes and remotely sensed information to predict soil classes and improve the reliability of soil resource inventories (McBratney et al., 2003; Grunwald, 2009; Mulder et al., 2011).